Feng Shui (role-playing game): Reception

 Andy Butcher reviewed Feng Shui for Arcane magazine, rating it a 9 out of 10 overall.
 Butcher comments that "Simply put, Feng Shui is brilliant."

+Pyramid magazine reviewed Feng Shui and stated that "Well, I feel like most of the great things I was going to point out about Feng Shui - the new RPG on the block from the good folks at Daedalus - were said by John Tynes in the article we ran a few dozen pages back.
+But if you didn't get the message the first time, when we ran one of their pieces of art on our cover, or the second time, in the article, then let me say it right out: Feng Shui rocks."

 Feng Shui was ranked 18th in the 1996 reader poll of Arcane magazine to determine the 50 most popular roleplaying games of all time.
 The UK magazine's editor Paul Pettengale commented: "In a word, brilliant.
 Feng Shui recreates the movies that inspired it with single-minded genius, and consequently is one of the most fast-moving, action-packed and enjoyable roleplaying games around.
 Players are actively encouraged to perform all manner of outrageous stunts and hair-brained schemes, and the rules deliberately ignore all of the traditional roleplaying game elements that have a tendency to slow things down.
 Hardly ever has there been a game that offers as much pure action, excitement, adventure and fun as Feng Shui."

 In 1999 Pyramid magazine named Feng Shui on its list of "The Millennium's Best Role-playing Games".
 Editor Scott Haring said that "Feng Shui found the way to do over-the-top cinematic roleplaying without turning it into an exercise in dice rolling and power trips".